Mount Ushba: The Irresistible Climb

 George instead turned his focus back to the living, the climber stuck under the summit.

 He was worried now.
 The Armenian had slipped outside the reach of his help.
-After multiple rescue attempts, the chopper had ordered Andyonik to sit tight and wait for the winds to die down so they could make another pass.
+After multiple rescue attempts, the chopper had ordered Andranik to sit tight and wait for the winds to die down so they could make another pass.

-Andyonik disobeyed.
+Andranik disobeyed.
 He told the rescue team that he would start going down on his own.
 After multiple failed passes in relatively clear skies, he decided he was going to use the window of clear weather to help himself down.
 It was a dangerous move.
 Going further down the slope essentially put him out of reach of the chopper.
 It also meant descending down nearly vertical faces while trying not to slip off the ice patches, or start an avalanche from the meters of accumulated snow.

-Andyonik was on his own now, at the mercy of the mountain.
+Andranik was on his own now, at the mercy of the mountain.